benevolenttech/btek.cc/_drafts/how-can-you-make-your-site-faster-and-easier-to-use.md

 ---

-In this first of our SEO primer series, we will go through effective marketing tactics to convince users do what you want them to do – like what you're selling and remember you when they're on the market.
+In this second of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

-1. **Make your site faster and easier to use &nbsp;&lt;– &nbsp;you are here**
+1. Make your site search engine friendly
-2. How to Start Building Valuable Content for Your Website
+2. Plan your content&nbsp; &lt;– you are here
-3. How to Start Making Great Content
+3. Write content worth sharing
-4. How Can Content Be Optimized For Sharing and Search Engines
+4. Encourage sharing
-5. How to Promote Your Website
+5. Advertise on a budget

 People are impatient – many will inevitably close your website in within seconds of opening.&nbsp; &nbsp;If you want more attention, then you need to prioritize ease of use and performance.